-When I went to bed last night I thought how different my life’s course has taken.
+When I went to bed last night, I thought about how different my life’s course has taken.
 I had many plans for this time of my life.
-On my 50th birthday I expected to have reached the golden milestone of military service, 20 years on active duty.
-I expected I would stay on active duty for another five years and retire at 55.
+On my 50th birthday, I expected to have reached the golden milestone of military service, 20 years on active duty.
+I assumed I would stay on active duty for another five years and retire at 55.
 Our goal was to retire and live in our RV full-time traveling across North America.
 What I did not anticipate was the results of spending two years at war.
 I went to war knowing I could be killed or even come home with serious physical injuries.
-I was ok with that and I freely took my chances and went to war.
+I was ok with that, and I freely took my chances and went to war.
 What I never thought about was coming home with the unseen injury of PTSD.
 I was unprepared for the emotional and spiritual struggles that go along with having PTSD.
 I did not anticipate the years of depression, hopelessness, suicidal tendencies and gloom that would follow me years after returning from war.
-I did not anticipate the long psychiatric hospital stays, the treatments I would under go and the medications I would end up taking.
+I did not predict the extended psychiatric hospital stays, the treatments I would undergo and the medications I would end up taking.
 When I went to war, I never anticipated that soon after returning from war I would lose my military profession at the very pinnacle of my career.
-It never crossed my mind that going to war would cost me the opportunity to continue my life long love of being a full time minister.
+It never crossed my mind that going to war would cost me the opportunity to continue my lifelong love of being a full-time minister.

 These were the thought I had last night when I went to bed.
 Then this morning I woke up and saw for the first time the horror that took place in Las Vegas.
-I was shocked and horrified with what I saw as the news was unfolding before me.
+I was shocked and horrified by what I saw as the news was unfolding before me.
 I felt the same sense of disbelief I experienced when I turned on the TV on September 11, 2001.
-I watched about an hour of news this morning then I left for a doctor’s appointment.
+I watched about an hour of news this morning when I left for a doctor’s appointment.
 As I drove to my appointment I took the time to rethink my thoughts from last night in light of what happened in Las Vegas.
-I did not come up with any life changing insights or thoughts, I simply reflected on the fact that for many people life does not go as they plan.
+I did not come up with any life-changing insights or ideas, I merely reflected on the fact that for many people life does not go as they plan.
 Not one of the 22,000 plus people who were at the concert last night had any expectations the night would turn out the way it did.
-Over a long ten-minute period, the lives of tens of thousands of people changed forever.
-Hopes, dreams and expectations all vanished in a hail of fire.
+Over an extended ten-minute period, the lives of tens of thousands of people changed forever.
+Hopes, dreams, and expectations all vanished in a hail of fire.
 Lives were lost, people suffered horrific injuries, while others suffered less threatening injuries.
 Some escaped the shooting with little or no injuries at all.
-Some will suffer the hidden emotional and spiritual injuries of PTSD.
-In light of this terrible event, my life story seems small; my struggles don’t seem as bad as others.
+Some will bear the hidden emotional and spiritual wounds of PTSD.
+In light of this terrible event, my life story seems small; my struggles don’t look as bad as others.
 My complaint of how my life is different from what I had planned, really does not seem all that important.
 My experiences, twists and turns and where I find myself today is just part of life.